hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 Behind all the hype are some true advantages to adopting a microservice architecture.
 And of course -- as with every architecture decision -- there will be trade-offs.
 I won't give you a lecture about the benefits and drawbacks of microservices or whether you should use them.
 Others have done [a way better job](https://www.martinfowler.com/microservices) at breaking this down than I could.
 Chance is, if you're reading this you somehow ended up with the decision to take a look into microservices and what it means to test them.

+This post is part one of a two parts series.
+The post you're reading right now explains high-level concepts and what type of tests you should have for your microservices.
+It also introduces you to a number of resources that you can use to learn more about the field.

+You want to get more hands on (and you're not afraid of Java)?
+Take a look at the [second part](/blog/testing-java-microservices/) where we look at a sample microservice codebase and see how the concepts we learned in this post can be implemented.

-Proper test automation is essential if you want to build and run microservices.
-Getting testing right in a microservices world is what this blog post is about.
-Don't get me wrong, this post can merely be a starting point, introducing you to core concepts and terms.
-From here you can dive deeper into further topics using the linked resources.
-And most importantly: From here you can start, experiment and learn what it means to test microservices on your own.
+This is a long post, go grab a cup of coffee and take your time.
+Maybe add it to your bookmarks and come back later.
+This post tries to be exhaustive, still it's just a starting point.
+Go ahead and dive deeper into the world of test automation using the linked resources.
+And most importantly: Start, experiment and learn what it means to test microservices on your own.
 You won't get it all correct from the beginning.
 That's ok.
 Start with best intentions, be diligent and explore!

-This post consists of two parts.
-The one you're reading right now looks at high-level concepts and explains what type of tests you should have for your microservices.
-It also introduces you to a number of resources that you can use to learn more about the field.

-If you're ready to get more hands on (and you're not afraid of looking at Java code) take a look at the [second part](/blog/testing-java-microservices/) where we look at a sample microservice codebase and see how the concepts we learned in this post can be implemented there.
+Ready?
+Let's rock!

 ## <abbr title="too long; didn't read">tl;dr</abbr>
 Here's what you'll take away from this post: